 Now get out there and take some irresistible food pictures.

-Certainly!
+You can definitely take good food pictures with your phone.
+There’s a reason why so many people say, “phone eats first.”
 Just follow our food photography tips to get the best shot.
-With the quality of smartphone cameras improving, you don’t need a DSLR camera to take good pictures of food.
-Use your iPhone or Samsung Galaxy to capture high-quality images of your food while visiting a restaurant, bar, café, or roadside eatery.
+With the quality of smartphone cameras improving, you don't need a DSLR camera to take good pictures of food.

 - Arrange your plating and cutlery before you start taking pictures.